RecWest and Shorten Reserve

 Where will clubs play and train during the construction period?

-Council is working closely with all impacted users groups to find suitable temporary locations.
+Council has worked closely with all impacted users groups to find suitable temporary locations.

 Questions